vdaas/vald/docs/developer/style.md

 ## Code Formatting and Naming Convension

 Code formatting and naming conventions affect coding readability and maintainability.
 Every developer has a different coding style, luckily Golang provides tools to format source code and checking for the potential issue in the source code.
-We suggest using [gofmt](https://golang.org/cmd/gofmt/) to format the source code in Vald, and [golint](https://github.com/golang/lint).
-We suggest everyone install the plugin for your editor to automatically format the code once you edit the code.
+We recommend using [goimports](https://github.com/golang/tools/tree/master/cmd/goimports) to format the source code in Vald, and [golangci-lint](https://github.com/golangci/golangci-lint) with `--enable-all` option.
+We suggest everyone install the plugin for your editor to format the code once you edit the code automatically.
 But having tools to format source code doesn't mean you do not need to care the formatting of the code, for example:

 ```go